xdividr/dreamcloud-docs/styleguide.rst

 Standard phrasing for introducing paragraphs
 --------------------------------------------

-When introducing a new paragraph about an instalation or configuration process, include "The following describes how to configure/install X..."
+When introducing a new paragraph about an installation or configuration process, include "The following describes how to configure/install X..."
 If you have bulleted points describing how to install or configure something, phrase it as "Configure/Install X...".